joshbegley/nyt-latest/README.md

-**Police Search for Gunmen After Man, 22, Fatally Shot Near Times Square**\
+**Man, 22, Fatally Shot Near Times Square During Rush Hour**\
-`The shooting took place on Eighth Avenue near 44th Street during the evening rush hour.
+`The police were searching for two gunmen after the shooting on Eighth Avenue near 44th Street, near a Shake Shack.
 The victim was not immediately identified.`\
 https://nytimes.com/2023/02/09/nyregion/shooting-midtown-manhattan.html?searchResultPosition=1

 **Fetterman Remains Hospitalized as Doctors Rule Out a Second Stroke**\